maximilianh/multiSub/README.md

 # multiSub

-multiSub is a command-line tool to prepare and/or submit a SARS-CoV-2 genome sequence to the Genbank or GISAID sequence repository.
-It can also convert between both formats.
+multiSub is a command-line tool to prepare and/or submit a SARS-CoV-2 genome sequence to the NCBI Genbank and GISAID sequence repository.
+It can also convert between various formats.
+These features are sometimes used by a "data broker", when a single institution collects sequences from labs and submits them for the labs to the target databases.

 ## Overview

 multiSub accepts input sequences in fasta format and meta data in tsv, csv or GISAID xls format.
-It will make some best effort to clean the input data, e.g. skip missing sequences or remove empty meta data and warn about it.
+It will make some effort to clean the input data, e.g. skip missing sequences or remove empty meta data and warn about it.
 It can then create one or multiple output files, in NCBI, NCBI-tag, NCBI-ftp or GISAID-csv format.
-An automatic upload to NCBI and GISAID is planned.
+An automatic upload to NCBI is in development and one for ENA and GISAID is planned via their respective APIs.

 ## Input
 The first input is a fasta file with multiple sequences, where each sequence has